attila-lendvai/openwrt-auto-extroot/README.md

 Most importantly, **set up a password and maybe an ssh key**.

-At the time of writing it only supports a few `ath79` routers out of the box, but it's easy to extend it.
-Support for a new router entails looking up some led names for `setLedAttribute` so that there's feedback to the user through the blinking of the leds.
-It should work fine without that, but it will be less convenient to interact with your router in the initial setup phase.
+At the time of writing it only supports a few `ath79` routers out of the box, where support merely means that it can flash some leds in the initial setup phase as a feedback mechanism.
+It's easy to extend it, just look up and add some hw specific led names in `setLedAttribute`.
+Everything else should work fine without this, but it will be less convenient to interact with your router in the initial setup phase.

 # Troubleshooting